ligurio/awesome-ttygames/README.md

 ### [hack of life](http://www.roguebasin.com/index.php?title=HackOfLife)

-The Hack of Life is a roguelike game based on Conwayâ€™s Game of Life.
+The Hack of Life is a roguelike game based on Conway’s Game of Life.

 ### [hack](http://man.openbsd.org/OpenBSD-current/man6/hack.6)